-A Nameoki Township Highway Department worker claims he is being retaliated against for supporting his boss's political opponent in the upcoming April 4 election.
+A Nameoki Township Highway Department worker who claimed he was being retaliated against for supporting his boss's political opponent in the April 4 election had his voluntary motion to dismiss granted by U.S. District Judge David Herndon on May 1.

-Ronald Farrington filed suit March 23 in federal court against Nameoki Township Highway Commmissioner Donald Moore seeking "substantial" compensatory damages for the violation of his rights and the alleged harm to his reputation and for suffering humiliation and mental anguish.
+Ronald Farrington filed suit March 23 in federal court against Nameoki Township Highway Commmissioner Donald Moore seeking "substantial" compensatory damages for alleged violation of his rights and the alleged harm to his reputation and for the alleged suffering of humiliation and mental anguish.

-Farrington claims that ever since he put up a yard sign on property he owns for Moore's opponent - Charles Luehmann - he has been retaliated against by Moore.
+Farrington claimed that after he put up a yard sign on property he owns for Moore's opponent - Charles Luehmann - he was retaliated against by Moore.
+He filed a notice of voluntary dismissal on April 28.

-Farrington is represented by Eric Evans of Granite City.
+Farrington was represented by Eric Evans of Granite City.

 As for specific forms of retaliation, Farrington claims that upon Moore learning that he showed support for Luehmann, Moore assigned him to clean the "Dura-Patch" machine.